shamanec/ios-appium-docker/README.md

 ## Notes
 1. It is possible that the device needs to be connected at least once to Xcode before being able to install WDA ipa on it - can't really confirm because I have only one device.
 2. You can find the logs for each device in *logs/container_$deviceName-$deviceUdid* folder - these include container, Appium and WDA logs.
+3. **NB** This project was created with only one iOS device available so there might be unforeseen issues with installing WDA or mounting images on different iOS releases.

 ## Help